Mary Cover Lawry: Early life

 Mary Cover Hassall, the daughter of Elizabeth and Rowland Hassall, was born in Parramatta, New South Wales on 12 December 1799.
 She was born a year after her parents arrived in Sydney on the Nautilus, after having been Anglican missionaries at Tahiti.
 She acquired a good education and upbringing, which was unusual for the time and place.
-Like her parents, she was compassionate, self-determined, practical, and enterprising.
+She was described by her biographer as inheriting "helpful traits from her mother and father, including their enterprising character, practical skills, compassion and self-determination".